Mrian07/Proyeksi/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

 [root@host] openproject config:unset MYSQL_DATABASE_URL
 ```

-**Note:** OpenProject still depends on `mysql-common` and other dev libraries of MySQL to build the `mysql2` gem for talking to MySQL databases.
+**Note:** ProyeksiApp still depends on `mysql-common` and other dev libraries of MySQL to build the `mysql2` gem for talking to MySQL databases.
 Depending on what packages you try to uninstall, `openproject` will be listed as a dependent package to be uninstalled if trying to uninstall `mysql-common`.
 Be careful here with the confirmation of removal, because it might just remove openproject itself due to the apt dependency management.

 ## Running openproject reconfigure